 \subsection{Vision-Language Model}

-\paragraph{Hyperparameter Settings and Training Stages.} Table~\ref{tab:hyperparams_vlm} outlines the core hyperparameter settings across the three sequential training stages of \textsc{Phi-3.5 Mini}: Pretraining (PT), Pre-FineTuning (PFT), and Visual Instruction Tuning (VIT).
-All stages are trained using 4$\times$H100 GPUs with consistent token lengths and optimizer configurations.
-Notably, the Mixture-of-Experts (MoE) routing mechanism is exclusively enabled during the VIT stage to support multimodal specialization.

-To initialize the router network within the MoE blocks, we follow the approach used in the official GPT-2 repository.\footnote{\url{https://github.com/openai/gpt-2}} Specifically, router weights are drawn from a normal distribution $\mathcal{N}(0, 0.02^2)$, i.e., with standard deviation $0.02$, using a fixed random seed of 42 to ensure reproducibility.
+\paragraph{Hyperparameter Settings and Training Stages.} Table~\ref{tab:hyperparams_vlm} summarizes the key hyperparameter configurations across the three sequential training stages of \textsc{Phi-3.5 Mini}: Pretraining (PT), Pre-FineTuning (PFT), and Visual Instruction Tuning (VIT).
+All stages are trained on 4$\times$H100 GPUs with consistent token lengths, optimizers, and learning rate schedules to ensure comparability.
+The Mixture-of-Experts (MoE) routing mechanism is activated only during the VIT stage, where multimodal specialization is required.
+Following the initialization strategy used in the official GPT-2 implementation,\footnote{\url{https://github.com/openai/gpt-2}} router parameters are sampled from a normal distribution $\mathcal{N}(0, 0.02^2)$, i.e., with standard deviation $0.02$, using a fixed random seed of 42 to ensure reproducibility.
 All expert parameters are trained during VIT, while only the router is initialized from scratch.
-This design yields a controlled and fair evaluation across diverse sparse routing strategies.
+This design yields a controlled and fair evaluation protocol across different sparse routing strategies.

 \paragraph{MoE Architecture Configurations.} Table ~\ref{tab:moe_config_e_vlm} summarizes the MoE configurations used across different methods, where $N$ denotes the total number of experts, $K$ the number of routed (active) experts per token, and $N_s$ the number of shared experts.
 For standard routing-based methods, including SMoE, $\sigma$-MoE, and XMoE, we adopt a common configuration with $N=6$ experts and top-$K=3$ routing.
 For shared-expert architectures, we follow the VLM setting with one shared expert ($N_s=1$) and reduce the number of routed experts to $K=2$ to maintain comparable computational cost.
 For MoE++, we follow~\citet{jin2024moe++} and augment the expert set by introducing zero-computation experts, resulting in a total of $N=8$ experts while keeping $K=3$.
 For TC-MoE, we follow~\citet{yan2025tc}, where the effective expert pool is expanded via ternary compositions, yielding a total of $2N + K$ experts; in our configuration, this corresponds to $N=15$ with $K=3$.